Mathanraj-d12/100-days-of-code/README.md

 ---

-# AI Pattern Guess Game
+# Day 54 - AI Pattern Guess Game

 Guess the next number in a sequence based on hidden math patterns.
 Improve your logic skills with this simple but challenging game.